 Common Mistakes to Avoid

-❌ Not tapping off the bus→ Leads to extra charges
+- Not tapping off the bus: This can lead to extra charges.

 Final Tip: Keep It Simple